gicentre/elm-vega/docs/vega/barChart/README.md

 Finally we can add a tooltip that displays the data value represented by each bar by creating a new `Text` mark.
 To do this we need to create a _signal_.
 Signals act like variables but which update themselves whenever in incomeing signal or event changes.
-Here is one way of creating a tooltip signal that responds to mouse movement in and out of a `Rect` mark:
+Here is one way of creating a tooltip signal that responds to mouse movement in and out of a `rect` mark:

 ```elm
 si =